zamanapp/prayers-call/docs/roadmap.md

 ## How to Contribute

 We're always open to contributions and suggestions.
 If you have ideas or find issues, please [open an issue](https://github.com/your-repo/issues/new/choose) or submit a pull request.

-- Write more tests to cover the library
-- Offer open source tools to make comparing and building calculation methods easier.
-- Re-write the library from scratch making it reactive from the ground up [(using vue 3 reactivity package from the core api)](https://github.com/vuejs/core/tree/main/packages/reactivity)
-- Do we need to have daylight saving times handled in the library? if yes what's the best way to do it?
-- improve the docs to have examples imported from actual ts files <!-- https://vitepress.dev/guide/markdown#import-code-snippets -->
-- translated the docs to Arabic
-- Add altitude to the calculation formula
-- Support `Temporal` instead of `Date`
-- Offer testing utilities for reactive code